servodevelop/lerobot-starai/README -E.md

 ## FAQ

-- If you are following this documentation/tutorial, please git clone the recommended GitHub repository `TODO`.
+- If you are following this documentation/tutorial, please git clone the recommended GitHub repository `https://github.com/servodevelop/lerobot-starai.git`.

 - If you encounter the following error, you need to check whether the robotic arm connected to the corresponding port is powered on and whether the bus servos have any loose or disconnected cables.